Author has written 2 stories for Harry Potter, and Discworld.

 And one thing that my imagination has never, ever done is romance - I will put up with it when reading, but if it's the main point of the story I won't see ANY point to the story.
 So if you're looking for romance, you won't find it here.
 The most you'll find here is friendship.
 My fic is exclusively gen.

 What else?
 Let's see... well, I'm in my thirties and apparently haven't grown up yet.
 My main fandom is Harry Potter, but I went off the originals years ago because of a really disturbing bit of subtext that I don't think Rowling noticed, but which I couldn't ignore.
-Thank Anne B. Walsh's Dangerverse (whydoyouneedtoknow on this site) for me sticking around until her Be Careful, which in turn meant that I could actually revisit the story that's been haunting me ever since the Prisoner of Azkaban BOOK came out without giving myself nightmares.
+Thank whydoyouneedtoknow's Dangerverse for me sticking around in the HP fandom until her Be Careful, which in turn meant that I could actually revisit the story that's been haunting me ever since the Prisoner of Azkaban BOOK came out without giving myself nightmares.
 Her Be Careful is the key reason why Dilemma's Horns got continued past the second chapter - where it was abandoned ten years ago - at all.
-(BTW, everybody - if you like Harry Potter fics, check out her stuff!)
-Dilemma's Horns is now completed, and I'm delighted with how well it turned out.
+Although if you're new to her works, I'd start off with the Dangerverse if I were you.